MolBIFFM/diana/README.md

 A workflow defines the assembly of a protein-protein interaction network from a set of input genes or proteins, optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, optionally extending to proteins neighboring the input.

-The distribution of mass spectrometry measurements across and enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by the protein-protein interaction network and its separate communities can be assessed.
-The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome, capturing enrichment by subsets of the input proteins based on measurements, can be exported along comprehensive Cytoscape style specifications.
+The distribution of mass spectrometry measurements across and enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by the protein-protein interaction network and its individual communities and subsets of proteins based on measurements can be assessed.
+The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome, capturing enrichment by the input proteins, can be exported along comprehensive Cytoscape style specifications.

 ## Configuration